Please, address all enquiries/questions to

-Audrey Paradis, MA (Education), is a researcher at the University of Oulu.
+Audrey Paradis, PhD (Education), is a researcher at the University of Oulu.
 Her doctoral research gravitates around secondary teachers and their autonomy, in Canada and in Finland.
 She is interested in teachers, teacher education and teacher identity.
-Audrey teaches 'Current Trends in Educational Research'.

-Emma Pihlajamaa, MA (Education) is a coordinator at the University of Oulu.
+Emma Pihlajamaa, MA (Education) is an education designer at the University of Oulu.

 Jouni Peltonen, PhD, is an experienced teacher with a background in research methodology.
 His research topics have previously included moral development, moral education, and theoretical and methodological foundations of educational research.
 He is currently an expert advisor in statistics in several research projects focusing in e.g. physical activities of children during schooldays, student selection in Universities, and literacy in primary and secondary schools.
 Jouni teaches ‘Quantitative Research’.

-Kiyoko Uematsu, MA (Education), is a researcher at the University of Oulu.
-Her doctoral research explores global perspectives of student teachers in Oulu and Hiroshima.
+Kiyoko Uematsu-Ervasti, PhD (Education), is an assistant professor at Yokohama National University, and a researcher at the University of Oulu.
+Her doctoral research focused on global perspectives of student teachers in Oulu and Hiroshima.
 Her research interests include global citizenship education, comparative education, and teacher education.
-Kiyoko teaches 'Global Citizenship Education'.

-Maria Järvelä, Professor, is the academic leader of the two international programmes (ITE and EdGlo).
+Maria Järvelä, PhD, is Emerita professor of Education.
 She has her educational background in humanities and social sciences.
 Her research interests are intercultural education and cultural studies, including gender and film studies.
-Maria teaches 'Nordic Education in the European and Global Context' and 'Master's Thesis Seminar'.

 Rauni Räsänen, PhD, is Emerita professor of Education, specialised in global education.
 Before her university career she worked as a primary and secondary school teacher and as a provincial advisor for language teaching.
 In addition, she has worked as an educational consultant in several organizations and countries including Armenia, Bosnia Herzegovina, Namibia, Kenya and South Africa.
 Her main research interests include ethics of education, values and education, global education and intercultural education.
 She is a member of the National UNESCO Commission in Finland.
 Rauni has taught several courses both in Intercultural teacher education and in Education and Globalisation since the beginning of the programmes.